AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 * **AVX-27732** - FIPS 140-2 is neither supported nor required for Edge devices.
 Previously, if you tried to enable FIPS on the Controller, the edge gateway configuration would fail.
 Now, if you try to enable user-vpn in FIPS mode silently, the Edge gateways will bypass the request.
 * **AVX-27820** - Resolved an issue that sometimes caused a Controller to read the VPC CIDR of a gateway incorrectly.
 This issue caused an error message when OpenVPN was enabled: "Failed to initialize GlobalConfigDB: Error while trying to migrate from MongoDB to Etcd: Invalid IP address 1."

+**Known Issues in Aviatrix Release 6.9.128**

+* **AVX-35490** - After a Controller software upgrade or a CloudXD restart, the Controller migrates BGP routes, automatically triggering an “Approve New Routes” email for existing pending CIDRs on gateways with learned CIDRs approval enabled.
+This issue has no functional impact.
+Approved CIDRs remain intact and no routes are changed.

 6.8.1149 (08/17/2022)
 =====================